FelixOnline/v2/content/articles/2013-11-24-travel-and-other-narcotics.md

 subtitle: >
   Pablo Cólon on Backpackers: stoned on a drug of complacency and compromise
 date: "2013-11-24 16:43:57 +0000"

 # Attributes from Felix Online V1
 id: "4133"
 old_path: /travel/4133/travel-and-other-narcotics
 aliases:
  - /travel/4133/travel-and-other-narcotics
+imported: true
+comments:
+ - It seems that any of rss feed is not workingEg httpfelixonlinecoukrssphpcattravelWould you fix itHi Anon  thanks for pointing that out Well fix it soon Felix webdev

 # Article Taxonomies
 categories:
  - travel
 tags:
+authors:
+ - jal08

+# Homepage control params
 headline: true
 featured: true